Natural Remedies to Pass Kidney Stones

 Shock Wave Therapy

-This form of therapy consists of shock waves to help break up the kidney stone into smaller pieces, which will then be able to pass more easily out of the body.
-Extracorporeal Shock Wave Lithotripsy (ESWL) is usually used with stones larger than 5mm but no larger than 2cm, and with stones that are in the kidney or close to it, meaning they have not traveled far down the ureter to exit the body.
+This form of therapy consists of shock waves to help break up the kidney stone into smaller pieces, which will then allow them to pass more easily out of the body.
+Extracorporeal Shock Wave Lithotripsy (ESWL) is used with stones larger than 5mm but no larger than 2cm, and with stones that are inside of the kidney, meaning they have not traveled down the ureter to exit the body.
 This treatment is also used when the stone is blocking urine flow and causing extreme pain.
-The procedure lasts about an hour and you may be put under general anesthesia.
-This outpatient procedure cannot be used for extremely obese patients or pregnant patients.
-There are risks for kidney injury with this treatment, and you should discuss it further with your doctor.
+The procedure lasts about an hour and may require general anesthesia.
+This outpatient procedure cannot be used for obese or pregnant patients as there are risks of kidney injury with this treatment.

 Medication or Surgery